-On receipt of the written appeal the Chief Operating Officer will:-
+On receipt of the written appeal the Chief of Operations and Estates will:-

 - Consider the relevant probationary reports and any supporting documentation;

-- Arrange to see the employee at the earliest possible opportunity, the date to be agreed between the Chief Operating Officer and the employee.
+- Arrange to see the employee at the earliest possible opportunity, the date to be agreed between the Chief of Operations and Estates and the employee.

-Following the appeal meeting and within seven working days, the Chief Operating Officer will:-
+Following the appeal meeting and within seven working days, the Chief of Operations and Estates will:-

 - Inform the employee in writing of the decision;